 Stonington Gallery exhibits an exciting collection of contemporary masterworks from the Pacific Northwest and Alaska.
 Serving Seattle since 1979, the gallery is respected for the depth and quality of its collection, exceptional service and knowledgeable staff.
 For visitors wishing to understand the character of Seattle and the wider Northwest Coast, our gallery is a rich cultural introduction, and proof of the vibrant, living indigenous cultures of our region.
 Our mission is to provide the ideal environment for the presentation, enjoyment and understanding of premier contemporary art of the Pacific Northwest Coast and Alaska, and to foster greater appreciation for these artforms.
+Stonington has become an invaluable resource for collectors worldwide, showcasing the best artists of Northwest Coast and Alaskan art.
+We also show works by artists inspired by the land, ecology and environment of the Northwest — works that could not be made anywhere but this incredible place.
 Our commitment to educating the public and advancing the appreciation of Northwest Coast art has led us to exhibit at museums, convention centers, government buildings, SeaTac airport, the Seattle Aquarium, art fairs, and as far away as Nantes, France.
 For over 25 years the gallery’s lecture series has been one of the most important venues for educating and celebrating Northwest Coast art in the region.

 What We Exhibit:

 Our artists work in many media, styles and traditions, and are at the forefront of Pacific Northwest culture and art.
 We offer works at all price points and in all media.